ScottMcGready/the-conference-bible/organisation_and_planning.md

 When it comes to recording/streaming talks on the day, infosec conferences benefit from having the wonderful [Cooper](https://twitter.com/Ministraitor) – and his rigs – on hand to help at most conferences.
 If you're planning on using his rigs, or calling in his services, please [donate a mate](https://administraitor.video/buy_me_a_mate.html) or send him some sort of thank you.
 You can find his [full (and incredibly modest) terms](https://administraitor.video/organizers/requirements.html) on his website, [administraitor.video](https://administraitor.video).
 Simply put the man is a legend and donates a ridiculous amount of his time, experience, knowledge, and patience, helping film infosec conferences around the world.

+## Backups

+Speakers can drop out for a variety of reasons – both in person and virtual – so planning for an eventuality where one, or more, speakers drop out is a very worthwhile endeavour.
+Having reserve talks (with speakers), a panel, mini-workshop, or fun item able to be dropped in to the schedule at the last minute.

+Similar to speakers, there's a possibility an organiser or volunteer may drop out on the day.
+You should aim to build resilience into your conference so that, if an organiser or volunteer were to drop out, their responsibilities can either be spread among the remaining volunteers or reserve volunteers can be called upon on the day.

+Having a shared document repository or password manager can help ensure that the event will continue regardless of what challenges it faces.

+[As the big man once said](https://www.youtube.com/watch?v=t99KH0TR-J4), the show must go on.

 ## Branding

 While branding may be considered a "nice to have" element of the conference, it can make a huge impact to many aspects you might not have considered.
 Similarly, sponsors may be put off giving money (or haggling down the amounts) if the conference looks a bit "too cheap" or that you haven't given any care in its' presentation.